-For a little insight into this wonderfully exciting and varied Greece, We have put together a few facts about Greece.
+For a little insight into this wonderfully exciting and varied Greece, We have put together some Unknown Facts about Greece.
 Have fun while reading.

 1. Greece is not called Greece

-The Hellenic Republic is the correct name of the country.
+One of the most Unknown Facts about Greece is that Hellenic Republic is the correct name of Greece.
 Greece gets its name from the Romans.
 Magna Graecia was originally the name used by the Romans for the Greek colony of Graia.
-The term Greece and Greeks come from this name.
+The term Greece and Greeks comes from this name.
 The Greeks call themselves Hellenes and their country Hellas.

 2. Land of Islands & Mountains